rpocklin/backbone-hotkeys/README.md

   * `someMethod`: The method to execute when a matching key combination is found (same as normal Backbone events).

 ## Compatibility
-  Works with jQuery 1.8.3 and Backbone 1.1.0.
+  Works with jQuery 1.8.3 and Backbone 1.1.2.

 ## Revision History
+  * 1.2  Added automatic event unbinding for events bound to `document` - see #4.
   * 1.10 Bound to `document` as default and added jQuery selector parameter as filter for target function.
   * 1.0  Initial release